Best Harnesses For Pulling Dogs: Top Picks

 Weakness

-• Less padding than some options
+• Less padding for sensitive dogs

 2. KH866 Reflective X-Back Pulling Harness